WavesMan/DeepSeek-R1-Local-WebUI/Readme-en.md

   - Fix existing bugs
   - Fix missing dependency download in `scripts\model_downloader.py`
 - **Issue Explanation
-  - For the issue in #3 , 1.5B and other quantitative models (which have not been tested to exist) are model problems due to their quantitative nature and the “not answering the question” problem after a long run.
+  - For the issue in [#3](https://github.com/WavesMan/DeepSeek-R1-Local-WebUI/issues/3) , 1.5B and other quantitative models (which have not been tested to exist) are model problems due to their quantitative nature and the “not answering the question” problem after a long run.
 It is recommended that you re-download the model and run `pip uninstall transformers` before running `python scripts\model_downloader.py` to re-install the dependencies.

+### v1.6.2
+- **Major improvements**
+  - Refactored front-end, implemented with Vue3+JavaScript+Vite+Pinia

 ---